+Small European businesses taking on the world.
 Small companies are big business in Europe.
-It is estimated that almost 99% of all companies fall into the Small or Medium category, employing two thirds of the work force.
-These companies are the drivers of economic growth, jobs and innovation.
+It is estimated that almost 99% of all companies fall into the Small or Medium category, employing two-thirds of the workforce.
+These companies are the drivers of economic growth, jobs, and innovation.
 However, it is a rough and tumble world to be in.
 An EU report estimated that almost half of all small companies started in 2001 didn’t survive their first five years!

 Over the last decade, companies have invested in creating shared service centres in order to streamline their business processes and make operations more efficient.
 Speaking to Francisco Rodriguez, Director of Internal Controls at Genesys, a telecommunications company, who has had first-hand experience in building finance-shared service centres throughout his career, it is interesting to understand how these centres have come into being and since grown into something of a lucrative global enterprise.

 The impact of over-regulation on the financial services industry

 Regulations have become as commonplace to the finance industry as bread to a duck pond since the banking collapse of 2008 and 2009, and the question now is, is the finance industry suffering from having too much of a good thing?
 From Basel III and EMIR to Dodd-Frank and MiFID II, regulations come in many forms.

 What will greater protectionism mean for finance managers?